103rd Attack Squadron: Operation Iraqi Freedom

-Upon returning to the U.S. in January 2003, the 111th FW again volunteered to participate in another SWA deployment to Al Jaber AB, Kuwait [fourth visit] from February 2003 – May 2003.
+Upon returning to the U.S. in January 2003, the 111th FW again volunteered to participate in another SWA deployment to Ahmad al-Jaber Air Base, Kuwait [fourth visit] from February 2003 – May 2003.
 The wing deployed for joint combat flight operations, in support of US Army, Marine and British ground forces as part of the initial phase of Operation Iraqi Freedom.
-Wing personnel were initially stationed at Al Jaber before transferring to Tallil AB, Iraq, midway through the initial campaign.
+Wing personnel were initially stationed at Al Jaber before transferring to Tallil Air Base, Iraq, midway through the initial campaign.
 Tallil was a former Iraqi air force base, which had not been used in a decade.

 During this campaign, which included direct support for coalition armor forces during the entire invasion from the Kuwait border, through Basra and Baghdad, the wing pilots and maintainers successfully operated at a very high sortie rate.
 Tallil AB operations set another milestone due to its austere nature and forward location (which was essential to support the heavy forces' attack toward the capital).

-The 111th Fighter Wing's achievement of voluntarily deploying to austere bases in two separate combat operations within a five-month period [2003] was part of the reason the unit was awarded the Air Force Outstanding Unit Award, with Valor, in 2005.
+The 111th Fighter Wing's achievement of voluntarily deploying to austere bases in two separate combat operations within a five-month period [2003] was part of the reason the unit was awarded the Air Force Outstanding Unit Award, with Combat "V" device, in 2005.
 It also was awarded the Reserve Family Readiness Award in 2003 and the ANG Distinguished Flying Unit Award in 2004.

 Transition to UAVs, 2011-2013

-In its 2005 Base Realignment and Closure Commission recommendations, DoD recommended the 111th Fighter Wing be inactivated and its assigned A-10 aircraft reassigned to the 124th Wing (ANG), Boise Air Terminal Air Guard Station, Boise, ID (three primary aircraft); 175th Wing (ANG), Warfield Air National Guard Base, Baltimore, MD, (three primary aircraft); 127th Wing (ANG), Selfridge Air National Guard Base, Mount Clemens, MI (three primary aircraft) and retire the remaining aircraft (six primary aircraft).
+In its 2005 Base Realignment and Closure Commission recommendations, DoD recommended the 111th Fighter Wing be inactivated and its assigned A-10 aircraft reassigned to the 124th Wing (three primary aircraft); 175th Wing, (three primary aircraft); 127th Wing (three primary aircraft) and retire the remaining aircraft (six primary aircraft).

 This recommendation was part of a larger recommendation that would close NAS JRB Willow Grove.
 DoD claimed that this recommendation would enable Air Force Future Total Force transformation by consolidating the A-10 fleet at installations of higher military value.
 Despite appeals from Ed Rendell, the Governor of Pennsylvania, the recommendations were upheld and the A-10s departed during 2010.
 The 103d Fighter Squadron inactivated on 31 March 2011.

-On 7 June 2014, during the Pennsylvania ANG's annual Flight of Freedom event, the wing was formally redesignated from the 111th Fighter Wing to the 111th Attack Wing, and the 103rd Fighter Squadron became the 103rd Attack Squadron.
+On 7 June 2014, during the Pennsylvania ANG's annual Flight of Freedom event, the 103rd Fighter Squadron became the 103rd Attack Squadron.

-The renamed 103rd Attack Squadron officially reached initial operational RPA capability with the launch of its first combat air patrol sortie at Horsham AGS on 3 April 2016.
+The renamed 103rd Squadron reached initial operational RPA capability with the launch of its first combat air patrol sortie at Horsham AGS on 3 April 2016.